Macrometacorp/docs/docs/search/example/patterns.md

 | Rhodes Hotel |
 | ... |

-When using the default Analyzer, you do not need to set the Analyzer context with the ANALYZER() function.
-The same results can be obtained by running the following query:
+You only need the ANALYZER() function to use a custom analyzer.
+To use the default analyzer, you can use:

 ```sql
 FOR review IN sample1_view1